Get Involved: Join In Our Fun & Rewarding Efforts.

 Pumpkin: Many of our dogs have GI issues.
 Pumpkin settles the stomach.
 We can always use cans of plain pumpkin (no sugar).
 Click on the link to order yummy pumpkin and help us create healthy stomachs.

-Harnesses: Most of our dogs have never been leash trained which makes it a challenge to get them exercised.
+Harnesses and Collars: Most of our dogs have never been leash trained which makes it a challenge to get them exercised.
 This 2 Hound No Pull Harness is a game-changer and we always need new ones!
 We need sizes M, L, and XL.
-Click on the link and it will take you right to the amazon site.
+Click on the link and it will take you right to the website.
+We also need Martingale-style collars from 2 Hounds.
+The puppies keep eating them off of each other!
+The smaller sizes in any color are appreciated.
+Click this link.

 Blankets: Other items that can ALWAYS be used are “throw blankets.”
 These 60L x 50W throws are the perfect-sized blankets for the dogs and our washer and dryer are able to handle them.
 Larger bed size blankets unfortunately don’t do so well in the shelter’s washer and dryer.